Serrano31/Serrano31/README.md

 ## Hi there 👋

 My name is Marc Serrano and I'm currently studing computer science.
-I've a strong focus on ## Machine and deep learning
+I've a strong focus on machine and deep learning.